The Terms & Conditions together with the Rules as agreed by the Felpham Allotments and

 - Plastics, carpet, bitumen & similar items must never be burned.

 - Having a bonfire for several hours is not acceptable.
 Nor are smoky bonfires.

 - The wind direction must not cause any

 smoke to blow towards houses or across the road.

 - No bonfires when the adjacent field crop is not harvested.

 - If there are plot holders present and nearby who may affected by smoke you are to confirm they have no

 - All bonfires must be fully burned before the plot holder leaves.

 - No bonfires near houses and thatched

-Inconsiderate use of bonfires could result in the Council issuing a total ban.
+Inconsiderate use of bonfires could result in the Arun DC issuing a total ban.
 Use of bonfires is a concession based on our being responsible and considerate to all who may be